Thomas-Chan-2019/basilisk-fork/thesis_notes.md

 ```

 ## Building the Project:
 Run the following for clean build, this is required when a new C/C++ message/module type is newly-implemented/modified.
+Notice the `--vizInterface` flag should be set `True` in order to allow visualization in Vizard.
 For more information see the Basilisk online resources on [Building the Software Framework](http://hanspeterschaub.info/basilisk/Install/installBuild.html).
 ```
-python3 conanfile.py --clean
+python3 conanfile.py --clean --vizInterface True
 ```

 ## Run basic simulations by: